eoncarlyle/portfolio-website/drafts/you-should-care-about-the-english-civil-wars.md

 In the last plank of this story, let's ask why so many of these changes weren't durable.
 This is perhaps best told by tracing the arc of an undiscussed and rather important character in the conflict.

-## Stability in Political Revolutions

-While Cromwell may be better known to history, he was second in command behind Sir Thomas Fairfax.
-Early on in the conflict, parliament's armies struggled in the field, leading them to completely upend their command structure to form a more national force under a professional officer corp where members of parliament were bared from serving.
-Fairfax, who cared more for real battles than political ones, was chosen as it's first commander.
-This army, the New Model Army, was more meritocratic and disciplined in the field than both the royal force and the parliamentary armies that preceded it, owing much of this to Fairfax and Cromwell.

-Yet fifteen years after Fairfax took up the command against Charles I, he was one of twelve men sent across the English Channel to formally invite the late king's son to the throne.
-Why happened to change his mind?
-The post-war timeline makes this clearer.

-- 1648: Army purge of moderate and royalist MPs
-- 1649: King Charles I's trial, where none other than his wife shouted ‘Not half!
-Not a quarter of the people of England.
-Oliver Cromwell is a traitor!’
-- Subsequent execution of the King, at which point England and Scotland essentially didn't have a constitution and a 'Council of State' was running the government
-- 1653: The sort-lived 'Nominated Assembly' government followed by the Instrument of Government constitution later that year when Fairfax's former second-in-command was appointed as Lord Protector and head of state for life
-- 1657: The second Cromwellian constitution, the Humble Petition and Advice
-- 1658: Oliver Cromwell's death

-This is a tremendous amount of political change to take place in ten years.
-This is not what Fairfax had fought for, and by the early 1650s he was disillusioned from politics entirely.

-Oliver Cromwell was a formidable statesman, and as of 1657 it appeared that republican Britain was on a stable footing: if you squint, the American republic followed a similar trajectory between Cornwallis's surrender and the ratification of the constitution.
-But the undoing of the republic was that no one else could balance the interests of parliament, the army, and the people.
-Before his death, he named his eldest son Richard as his successor, but Richard's plans to shrink the size of the army led to him being deposed less than a year later.
-The only other centre of power in England consisted of a handful of MPs - either the radicals first elected in 1640 who were extreme enough to survive Pride's Purge, or those who won elections to fill the vacated seats.
-This body just as unpopular as the army it was vying for power with, and with Oliver Cromwell's death, there was no one who could keep the two sides at bay.
-Parliament voted to dismiss army leadership, and after a two-week stand off in October 1659 the army forcibly dissolved parliament.

-At this point, the country went into open revolt.
-That December General George Monck raised an army in Scotland and marched south not to restore the current parliament but rather to establish order and call for free, general elections for the first time in 20 years.
-When he heard of Monck's plan, the gout-ridden one-time rebel Fairfax raised troops in York in support.
-Enough was enough: the time for republican political experimentation was over.
-The political capital and military power of Monck and his allies was no match for the half-hearted military junta in London.
-On May 1st, 1660, the newly elected parliament declared that 'the government is, and ought to be, by King, Lords, and Commons' - surprising absolutely no one.
-Fairfax and the rest of the parliamentary delegation visited the King's exile court in the Dutch city of Breda, and on the King's return London, a one time hotbed of revolution, celebrated for three days straight.

-Told this way, the conflict is an object lesson in:
-1) Durable self-governing requires stability: otherwise too many people needed to make a republican government work correctly will take their ball and go home
-2) Civilian control of the military by the executive branch is incredibly important
-3) If your constitution is only stable when a once in a generation political talent is in charge, then it is destined to fail

 ## Only scratching the surface